DashankaNadeeshanDeSilva/RAG_Chat_Application_for_Document_Querying/README.md

 ## RAG Chat Application for Document Knowledge Querying
 #### An interactive RAG application chatbot where users can upload documents, and query from them to get context and extract knowledge.

 This RAG Chatbot Application features a user-friendly front end and a Large Language Model (LLM) powered back end.
 The front end provides an interactive chat interface, allowing users to engage in real-time conversations and upload documents to enrich the knowledge base.
-The back end powers the application by handling essential data processing tasks, including document indexing in a vector database, querying the database for relevant information, and generating context-aware responses using a LLM.
+The back end powers the application by handling essential data processing tasks, including document indexing in a vector database, querying the database for relevant information, and generating context-aware responses using an LLM.

 ### The RAG chat application architecture: